 - Increased irritability and decreased patience

-In extreme cases, a burnout makes it near impossible for you to function in daily life.
+In extreme cases, burnout makes it nearly impossible for you to function in daily life.
 You begin to act and think differently, becoming more reactive and critical and less responsive.
 Knowing how to relax mind and body in this state is not easy but it is important.
 You could choose to take a few days for yourself in this situation or you might also want to talk to a counsellor.

-Learn how to relax mind and body
+Learn how to relax your mind and body

 A lot of positive changes take place within you when your system is calm and relaxed.
 It promotes a state of balance and harmony which yields numerous mental and physical health benefits.
 Here are the top seven benefits of lowering your stress levels: